 he shall not refuse to do so on the ground that the information, answer or document may tend to incriminate him or render him liable to any penalty, but no answer, information or document so given or produced by him shall be admissible in evidence in any proceedings against him other than proceedings in respect of an offence against this Act or the Petroleum Retailers Rights and Liabilities Act 1982.

-[Section 24 amended by No. 28 of 2006 s.
+[Section 24 amended: No. 28 of 2006 s.
 118.]

 25. Failure to supply information